 Faecal Occult Blood Testing (FIT)

-FIT can be requested for symptomatic patients who do not meet the criteria for referral on the colorectal cancer 2WW pathway.
+FIT can be requested for symptomatic patients who do not meet the criteria for referral on the Lower GI cancer 2WW pathway.

 Several lower gastrointestinal symptoms can suggest colorectal cancer, including rectal bleeding, a change in bowel habits, weight loss, anaemia, abdominal pain, blood in stools (faeces) and unexplained thrombocytosis.